syndesisio/syndesis/README.md

 $ oc new-app redhat-ipaas -p ROUTE_HOSTNAME=<external hostname>
 ```

-Replace _<external hostname>_ with a value that will resolve to the address of the OpenShift router.
+Replace _&lt;external hostname&gt;_ with a value that will resolve to the address of the OpenShift router.

-You have to chose an address or _<external hostname>_ which is routable on your system (and also resolvable from inside your cluster).
+You have to chose an address or _&lt;external hostname&gt;_ which is routable on your system (and also resolvable from inside your cluster).
 For a development setup you can use an external DNS resolving service like xip.io or nip.io:
 Assuming that your OpenShift cluster is reachable under the IP address _ip_ then use `ipaas.`_ip_`.nip.io`.) (e.g. `ipass.127.0.0.1.nip.io` if your cluster is listening on localhost).
 With minishift you can retrieve the IP of the cluster with `minishift ip`.

-Once all pods are started up, you should be able to access the iPaaS at `https://`_<external hostname>_`/`.
+Once all pods are started up, you should be able to access the iPaaS at `https://`_&lt;external hostname&gt;_`/`.

 ## Template parameters